 The success of a gamification system lies in full transparency and comprehensive reporting that ensures a fair competition, which can be based on any activity tracked by the platform, such as resolved cases, average handle times, or timesheet submissions.

 Inefficient processes cost organizations as much as 20 to 30 percent of their revenue each year.
 As companies scale their customer care operations or respond to new marketplace realities, changes to their processes are inevitable and necessary.
 Rather than relying on instinct or team decisions, process improvements should be factually substantiated based on data analytics.
 AI helps companies harness their data to make useful decisions about process changes that will drive the organization forward.

-Customer Lifetime Value (CLV) is a measurement that tracks how valuable a customer is to a company over an unlimited time span.
+Customer Lifetime Value (CLV) is a metric that tracks how valuable a customer is to a company throughout the relationship.
 CLV is based on the premise that retaining existing customers delivers a higher return on investment than acquiring new ones.
 Studies have found that the likelihood of selling to a first-time customer is 5-20%, whereas for an existing customer the probability is 60-70%.

 In the insurance industry, for example, leading companies are now using AI to power every aspect of the policyholder experience and the claims process.
-Companies use facial recognition to identify customers and computer vision AI to compare images of damage with photos of objects already in their systems to calculate the cost, while gauging the urgency of the scenario in order to process the claim as quickly as possible.
+Companies use facial recognition to identify customers and Computer Vision AI to compare images of damage with photos of objects already in their systems to calculate the cost, while gauging the urgency of the scenario in order to process the claim as quickly as possible.

 Today, AI is at the epicenter of technological convergence across multiple sectors, creating a seamless union of customer-facing and behind-the-scenes AI-driven systems.